Think Again – How to Reason and Argue, looks at where we are currently going wrong with arguing and how we can get back on track.

 How to refute arguments

-This sections looks at how to refute and counter arguments made.
-It’s important to note: don’t take on arguments for the sake of it, whilst playing devils advocate can be useful in some scenarios, doing it all the time will just annoy people.
+This section looks at how to refute and counter-arguments made.
+It’s important to note: don’t take on arguments for the sake of it, whilst playing devil’s advocate can be useful in some scenarios, doing it all the time will just annoy people.
 The below tips are some quick guides to casting doubt over an argument.

 Is it an exception to the rule?

-This looks at casting doubt over the arguments premises.
+This looks at casting doubt over the premises of the argument.
 Suppose one argument takes the form of “high taxes reduce employment, therefore we need to keep taxes low”.
 The most effective way to combat a point like this is to find a time when taxes went up and unemployment did not go up.
 This method follows the classic idea from Karl Popper whereby many experiments showing something to be true does not prove it to be true, however, one experiment showing it to be false is enough to falsify it.

 Put it into a different context